September 22, 2025 (3mo ago) — last updated December 12, 2025 (1mo ago)

 The Golden Rule and Its Reach

 The Golden Rule—treat others as you’d like to be treated—appears in many traditions because it offers a practical roadmap for empathy and social harmony.
-It’s more than manners; it points to our interconnectedness and shows how simple actions shape communities.
+It’s more than manners; it points to our interconnectedness and shows how small actions shape communities.

 Other Shared Truths